Describes and illustrates a dramatic but little-known Allied intervention in the Russian Civil War by a multi-national expeditionary force.

-Featuring rare photos and new colour plates, this fascinating new book describes this major Allied intervention in the Russian Civil War.
+Featuring rare photos and new color plates, this fascinating new book describes this major Allied intervention in the Russian Civil War.
 Dr Phoebus Athanassiou writes a compelling account of how the French and Greeks alongside White Russians were greatly outnumbered by pro-Bolshevik forces and were relentlessly pushed back by the Ukrainian forces.
-In just over 4 months, on 28 April 1919, the last of their forces were evacuated by Allied navies from Sevastopol in Crimea.
+In just over four months, on April 28, 1919, the last of their forces were evacuated by Allied navies from Sevastopol in Crimea.